 - Brain Plasticity affords infants, toddlers and children from birth to approximately age 10 the greatest capacity for developmental change than during any other period over the course of their lives

 - All of the above premises are expedited by enriched learning environments, especially those found in play activities

 Pre-school-early childhood age children prefer learning via right brain processing – a.k.a. experiential learning, methods.
 At approximately 8 years of age cerebral dominance is determined, and for the vast majority of people the left brain becomes the hemisphere of choice, i.e., individuals develop a predilection toward the use of language and logic as the primary mode of learning.
 A small percentage of children, however, tend to retain right brain learning, viz., visual-spatial, tactile-kinesthetic, preferences.
-Movement programs of the nature of the PED 545 laboratory experience have often been found to aid/abet developmental left-brain learning processes for these children (see Developmental Links for Teachers icon).
+Movement programs of the nature of the KIN 545 laboratory experience have often been found to aid/abet developmental left-brain learning processes for these children (see Developmental Links for Teachers icon).

 Concomitant Program Outcomes

 Most university mission statements not only emphasize mastery of a student’s area of emphasis (major), but the achievement of a high level of proficiency in areas representative of the general education core, including reading for comprehension, effective written and oral communication skills, and the ability to think critically, use logic, make appropriate decisions and solve problems.
 The embracement, understanding and appreciation of diversity are also integral elements of a mission statement.
 The perceptual-motor development program comprehensively addresses most of the outcomes of a typical university mission statement while using a number of additional unique approaches that make it truly distinctive and effective in its purpose.
 Your leadership and mentoring will enable the student in your charge to achieve the outcomes listed below via the one-on-one program:

 - Develop critical thinking, problem solving and decision making skills by